sagabanana/-60daysofudacity/README.md

 2. Attending AMA
 3. Studying Watch and Code
 4. Corresponded an email with :torch_heart_big:PyTorch Summer Hackathon:torch_heart_big: and learned of starting PyTorch Medium channel via Facebook and asked to contribute for any contents as they are open for ideas

+## 8/21/2019
+Day 55:
+1. Corresponded on Slack
+2. Posted #sg_mom-is-wow 7th meeting reminder for tomorrow on Slack and Facebook
+3. Started reading an article pinned by @Jess and written by @annaSWE https://medium.com/data-science-bootcamp/pytorch-faq-code-snippets-for-udacity-deep-learning-scholarship-challenge-with-facebook-7b818c86911f